Naitreey/notes-and-knowledge/cs/javascript/language.rst

          function foo() { console.log( "b" ); }
       }
       foo(); // a

-- closure.
-A function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.
-The function's reference to its defining lexical scope is called closure.
-In other words, a function has closure over its lexical scope.

-  Here the aforementioned lexical scope might be some outer function scope, or even global scope.
-As long as when the function is executing outside of its original defining scope, closure happens.
-For closure over global scope, it happens when the function is executed outside of its defining module.

-  A function's reference to its outer lexical scope, prevents the scope's memory and whatnot being GC-ed.

 - module pattern.
 I don't know.
 It looks like class, but why don't use class???